 Amie Heenan: Women’s bodies change throughout the course of their lives so I recommend getting a good fitting every year.
 It’s the best way to find out what shape works best for you.
 Bras are all different and depending on the style and even the colour, you could be five different sizes.

 Most women are wearing bras that are too big in the band and too small in the cup.
 To make the cup fit women often make the mistake of choosing a bra with a bigger back.
 A 36 D, which typically fits a petite woman, can be translated into a 34 DD or 32 DDD.
-At our fittings we often we put women down two sizes in the back and up two sizes in the cup.
+At our fittings, we often put women down two sizes in the back and up to two sizes in the cup.

 What Exactly Happens At A Bra Fitting?

 AH: Our role is to offer advice and to educate women about bras.
 A good fitting takes at least 30 minutes.
 Our fitters don’t use a measuring tape.
 We ask you to lift your arms and we feel your rib cage over your clothes.
 We also look at your bust line and at the projection of the breast.
 Then we go to the stock room and pull a bra we’d like you to start with and ask a lot of questions: How are you feeling?
 What feels comfortable and what doesn’t?

 After we’ve explained a few things, we bring you four or five more bras.
 It’s good to have an idea of your budget.
 Sometimes we’ll show a woman up to 20 bras!
 We work with a customer until she’s happy.
 At the end of fitting we write down what you loved and what fitted well and we keep your history on file for when you come back.

 How Can I Tell If A Bra Is a Good Quality (or Not)?